top of page

 3 + tablespoons honey

-1/3 cup dry white wine, a Chardonnay works really well here
+1/3 cup dry white wine, a Chardonnay works well here

-Cut the apricots in half and place flesh side down on a baking dish or pyrex dish.
+Cut the apricots in half and place the flesh side down on a baking dish or Pyrex dish.
 Add the wine, vanilla extract and drizzle with honey.
-Bake at 400°F for 15-20 minutes, basting often with the liquid in the dish.
-I like to cook them down a little longer to make the apricots mushy and the wine syrupy, but you can cook for as long as you want to.
+Bake at 400° F for 15-20 minutes, basting the dish with the liquid occasionally.
+I like to cook them down a little longer to make the apricots soft and the wine syrupy, but you can cook for as long as you prefer.

 Assembly: